ospalh/3d-printing/cooling_wall/description.md

 There are two ways to use this: with OpenSCAD or with your slicer.

-For both ways you first have to check the critical height of your real part.
-That is, the top and bottom height of those small bits where you need (passive) cooling.
+For both ways you first have to check the critical hight of your real part.
+That is, the top and bottom hight of those small bits where you need (passive) cooling.

-* Set the top and bottom height in the `scad` file or, when it’s working, the customizer.
+* Set the top and bottom hight in the `scad` file or, when it’s working, the customizer.
-* Use either the solid or half wall `STL` and use your slicer to cut it to the right height.
+* Use either the solid or half wall `STL` and use your slicer to cut it to the right hight.
 * Use your slicer to print the wall slowly while keeping the normal speed for the real part.

 I use slic3r, and this is how to do the speed setting there: